discourse-network/discourse-network.github.io/_posts/2026-09-22-third-funding-round.md

 ---

 **Submissions close at 16:00 GMT on Friday 11th December 2026** for our latest call, which allows longer and larger projects than before.
-[Full details](https://discourse-network.github.io/funding/round-3), and more background below.
+[Full details can be found here](https://discourse-network.github.io/funding/round-3), with a summary and some background below.

 We are also inviting individuals to apply for our **free leadership programme** - visit _link TBC_ for more about this.
 It has an earlier deadline of **8th November**.